Celebrating Hispanic Heritage: Honoring Cultural Icons and Trailblazers

 America Ferrera: Breaking Boundaries

-America Ferrera, born in Los Angeles with Honduran roots, has had a diverse career in both film and television.
+America Ferrera, born in Los Angeles with Honduran roots, has had a diverse career in both film and .
 She appeared in Real Women Have Curves and The Sisterhood of the Traveling Pants, and starred in the TV show Ugly Betty.
 Ferrera is also set to appear in the upcoming film Barbie (Good Housekeeping).
 For more on the diverse careers of Hispanic Americans, visit our section on Impactful Hispanic Americans.

 Zoë Saldaña: Sci-Fi Superstar